sanoy4545/Face-detection/README.md

-# 👁️ Simple Face Detection using Haar Cascade
+# 👁️ Face Detection using Haar Cascade

 This is a simple Python script that performs face detection in real-time using OpenCV and Haar Cascade Classifier.